 The bees seemed to love the lovage stems and I could hear them doing something inside the tubes that made little scritching noises.
 I wasn’t sure what they were doing until a few dried columns of tile grout began appearing at the entrances, hard and rigid and all of a piece.
 How they got them out is anybody’s guess—did they pull?—but apparently, they didn’t like them being there.
 Picky, picky.

 Big tubes made smaller

-Last fall I saw a sale on those tear-drop shaped mason bee houses that are frequently advertised in garden catalogs.
-The close-out price was reasonable, so I bought two, figuring I could use them a couple years and then toss them before parasites built up.
-But some of the tubes are huge, big enough for mice instead of bees, so I can see why they were priced cheap.
+Last fall I saw a sale on those tear-drop-shaped mason bee houses that are frequently advertised in garden catalogs.
+The close-out price was reasonable, so I bought two, figuring I could use them for a couple of years and then toss them before parasites built up.
+But some of the tubes are huge, big enough for mice instead of bees, so I can see why they were inexpensive.